ArpadGBondor/Red-Inventory-Management/README.md

 The classes in the Business Layer are providing services used by the UI Layer and connecting the Data Layer and the UI Layer.
 - DatabaseConnection class
   - Reads the default setting from the "DatabaseSettings.txt" and tries to connect to the default file when TestConnection() is called.
-  - Connects the Database class in the Data Layer with the UI Layer.
+  - Connects the DatabaseConnection class in the Data Layer with the UI Layer.
 - UserLogin class
-  - User authentication
+  - Handles user authentication, and holds the last logged in users ID.
   - Connects the UsersProvider class in the Data Layer with the UI Layer
 - ManagePartners class
   - Connects the PartnerProvider class in the Data Layer with the UI Layer